IBMStreams/streamsx.network/com.ibm.streamsx.network/com.ibm.streamsx.network.dns/DNSPacketDPDKSource/DNSPacketDPDKSource.md

     bash> vi ./build/.config

-and change this parameter in the file:
+and change these parameters in the file:

     CONFIG_RTE_BUILD_COMBINE_LIBS=y
+    CONFIG_RTE_MAX_MEMSEG=1024

 and, if your machine has a Mellanox ethernet adapter, change this parameter in the file, too: